mozilla/version-control-tools/docs/hgmozilla/installing.rst

 Mozilla recommends running the latest stable release of Mercurial.
 The latest stable release is always listed at `https://www.mercurial-scm.org/ <https://www.mercurial-scm.org/>`_.
-**As of March 2016, the latest stable release is 3.7.**
+**As of June 2016, the latest stable release is 3.8.**

 .. danger::

    Mercurial versions before 3.7.3 have known vulnerabilities that can lead to arbitrary code execution when pulling from repositories.
-   Version 3.7.3 should always be used.
+   Version 3.7.3 or newer should always be used.

 Mercurial makes a major *X.Y* release every three months, typically around the first of the month.
 Release months are February, May, August, and